Diffusion Models for Medical Image Analysis: A Comprehensive Survey: Diffusion Models in Action

 \subsection{Reconstruction}

-Medical imaging modalities such as Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) are the most popular imaging tools in medicine.
-However, due to their functionality, they can harm patients; therefore, their radiation exposure is reduced from the standard dose, or the imaging process is done in an under-sampled or sparse-view manner \cite{hyun2018deep,korkmaz2022unsupervised,feng2021task,korkmaz2021deep}.
+Medical image reconstruction plays a critical role in medical imaging.
+Its main goal is to produce high-quality medical images for clinical use while minimizing costs and patient risk \cite{levac2022accelerated,cao2022spirit}.
+Medical imaging modalities such as CT and MRI are medicine's most popular imaging tools.
+However, their physics restricts their efficacy, directly affects their performance, and degrades their desired results.
+The high resolution and complete result acquisition from the subject requires a higher radiation dose and a relatively longer resting time in the tube, which are only partially applicable due to the health precautions and the patient's relentless.
+Therefore, faster acquisition speed in medical imaging techniques like CT, Positron Emission Tomography (PET), and MRI is essential for reducing exam time, improving access to imaging services and reducing waiting times, and, more importantly, producing accurate images, particularly in dynamic studies that require fast imaging sequences.
+Accordingly, their radiation exposure reduces from the standard dose, or the imaging process is done in an under-sampled or sparse-view manner \cite{hyun2018deep,korkmaz2022unsupervised,feng2021task,korkmaz2021deep}.
 To diminish these drawbacks, e.g., low Signal-to-Noise Ratio (SNR) and Contrast-to-Noise Ratio (CNR), medical image reconstruction must overcome the challenges mentioned and solve this ill-posed inversion problem \cite{gothwal2022computational}.
 This section overviews the diffusion-based paradigms for medical image reconstruction and enhancement.